Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Tampa Bay and its opponents have combined to score more than 47 points in five of six games this season.
+- Tampa Bay's games this season have gone over 47 points five of six times.

-- Chicago and its opponents have combined to score more than 47 points in one game this season.
+- Chicago's games have gone over 47 points in only one opportunity this season.

-- The two teams combine to score 48.8 points per game, 1.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 48.8, is 1.8 points above Sunday's over/under.

-- These two squads combine to allow 44.7 points per game, 2.3 fewer than this contest's over/under.
+- The 44.7 combined points per game that these two squads have allowed this season are 2.3 fewer than the 47 over/under in this contest.

-- The average total in Buccaneers games this season is 51.6, 4.6 points more than Sunday's total of 47.
+- The average total in Buccaneers games this season is 51.6, 4.6 points above Sunday's total of 47.

 Buccaneers stats and trends

-- Tampa Bay has two wins against the spread in six games this year.
+- Tampa Bay has covered the spread on two occasions this season.

 - This season, the Buccaneers won ATS in their only game as a favorite of 12.5 points or more.